microsoft/UVAtlas/Readme.txt

 This package contains UVAtlas, a shared source library for creating and packing an isochart texture atlas.

-This code is designed to build with Visual Studio 2010, 2012, or 2013.
-It requires the Windows 8.x SDK for functionality such as the DirectXMath library.
-Visual Studio 2012 and 2013 already include the appropriate Windows SDK, but Visual Studio 2010 users must install the standalone Windows 8.1 SDK.
+The source is written for Visual Studio 2010, 2012, 2013, or 2015.
+It is recommended that you make use of the Windows 8.1 SDK and Windows 7 Service Pack 1 or later.

 Details on using the Windows 8.1 SDK with VS 2010 are described on the Visual C++ Team Blog:
 <http://blogs.msdn.com/b/vcblog/archive/2012/11/23/using-the-windows-8-sdk-with-visual-studio-2010-configuring-multiple-projects.aspx>

 These components are designed to work without requiring any content from the DirectX SDK.
 For details,